kodarn/Sparsnas/README.md

 <tr><td>TEST0<td>0x002E</td><td>0x09</td><td>Various Test Settings</td></tr>
 </table>

-In order to investigate whether the radio configuration varies between Sparsnäs-devices, we repeat the whole process once again, and end up with this data.
+In order to investigate whether the radio configuration varies between Sparsnäs-devices, we repeat the whole process of recording the SPI bus once again, and end up with this data.
+The previous device is `400 565 321` and the new device is `400 710 424`.
+SPI entry 0 -> 102 is the initial setup of the radio.
+SPI entry 103 -> 124 is the burst send of the first packet.
+SPI entry 125 -> 146 is the burst send of the second packet.

 ![Comparing SPI bus on two different Sparsnäs-devices](LogicAnalyzer/Compare.png?raw=true "Comparing SPI bus on two different Sparsnäs-devices")

 As we can see in the data, the CC115L-registers setup is identical in both cases.
-Only the packet sending data differs, which is expected.
+Only the packet sending data differs, which is expected since the devices are operating with different XOR-Keys.

 We should update our RfCat-script to reflect these findings.
 (Note to self: Do this at a later time).